High School Internship Program

 Each intern is assigned a dedicated Urban Alliance program coordinator, as well as a one-on-one workplace mentor, who provide support to guide the intern’s professional development and post-high school planning.

-Urban Alliance interns complete up to six weeks of pre-employment job skills training, and then transition into weekly post-high school planning and job and life skills workshops for the duration of their internship.
+Urban Alliance interns complete approximately six weeks of pre-employment job skills training, and then transition into weekly post-high school planning and job and life skills workshops for the duration of their internship.

 What is Urban Alliance?

 Urban Alliance is a national youth development nonprofit that provides economically-disadvantaged young people with the exposure, opportunity, support, and training needed to prepare them for lifelong economic self-sufficiency.
 Urban Alliance’s core program matches underserved high school seniors with paid, professional internships, job skills training, one-on-one mentoring, and ongoing post-program support in order to expand their idea of what is possible for their future.
 Urban Alliance currently serves youth in Baltimore, Chicago, Detroit, Northern Virginia, and Washington, D.C.

 What can Urban Alliance do for high school seniors?